bcrowell/karl/pj/README.md

     pj.rb foo.py <foo.py >foo.js

+### Handling of modules and loading

+The translator looks at the top of a source-code file for a #! line in order to tell whether it's a module or the main program.
+At runtime, the generated code also uses the IS_BROWSER macro to determine whether it's running in a browser or in an environment like rhino from the command line.

+The main program automatically has a header generated, which initializes a global called karl, and a hash karl.modules_loaded.
+Import statements in python translate to code which, in a non-browser environment, causes a module to be loaded (through lib/loader.js) using rhino's load() method, and the module is marked in karl.modules_loaded so that it won't inadvertently be loaded twice.

+A module also automatically has a header generated.
+For a module named foo, this header causes a global variable called foo to be created, and if the module defines a function named bar, then a member foo.bar is created as a reference to that function.
+Thus python syntax like foo.bar(x,y) is also valid in javascript.

+The module-loading stuff is not used for the modules test.js, lib/math.js, and lib/lambertw.js.
+It should be, but I coded it after I set up those modules.

 ### Not yet implemented, may not need

 To control the behavior of the translator, can do active comments like this: